Accessibility

 • Accessible restroom – available in our cafe, on the first floor

-• Wheelchair-friendly seating area – available at the top of the theatre.
-Rows immediately below this space may be friendly for individuals who use walkers, canes, and other assistance.
-Please call ahead at 610-867-1689 to reserve these spaces.
+• EXPANDED Wheelchair-friendly seating area – available at the top of the theatre with an adjacent companion seat.
+Please call ahead at 610-867-1689 for more information, to reserve these spaces or to request additional companion seating.

 • Pre-visit tour – available for in-person or virtual access.
 If you or a patron you know will benefit from an introduction to the space before attending a show, please take a look at the video tour here or call 610.867.1689 to arrange a visit.
+Please note: this video was created before expanding our accessible seating.

 Accessibility services we provide for specific events: